akbhinge/Example/README.md

 7. Can be used for backup of all the code

--- Important step in learning version control and storing and collaborating with other person for code sharing A very useful version control tool!
+-- Important step in learning version control and storing and collaborating with other person for code sharing

+-A very useful version control tool!